Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Margaret from Arlington, TN

 How about a penny bomb?
 Each of the team members can have a jar with their name and their friends, neighbors, family, etc can donate their extra pennies.
-We were very successful at this one, even the staff and faculty donated.

 Try Temporary Spirit tatoos.
 You can have ones made with your school logo or other design.
 You can have the team sell them before any big game or school event.
 The kids love them!